 Obtaining a New Visa Stamp for Re-entry

-If you visit countries outside the United States other than Canada, Mexico, or the Caribbean area, you must have a valid F or J visa on your passport in order to re-enter the U.S. This is essential in addition to having a form I-20 or DS-2019.
+You must have a valid F or J visa on your passport in order to re-enter the U.S. This is essential in addition to having a form I-20 or DS-2019.
 If your visa is no longer valid, you must take your passport and a Certificate of Eligibility (I-20 or DS-2019) to the nearest U.S. Consulate or Embassy in the country you are visiting to apply for a new visa.
 Evidence of Financial support for your studies in the U.S. must also be presented.
 Before you leave for a trip abroad, consult the OIE to determine whether you need a new visa.

 It is not always necessary to obtain a new Form I-20 for re-entry after a temporary absence from the U.S. A properly endorsement of a previously issued Form I-20 will serve that purpose if there has been no substantive change in the information since the Form I-20 was issued.
 If there has been any substantive change in that information, a new Form I-20 is required for re-entry.